fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_process.md

 ```

-To view the internal variables of a process, mark the relevant process and you should see the variable listed as shonw below.
+To view the internal variables of a process, mark the relevant process and you should see the variable listed as shown below.